$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: Abstract

 \section{Abstract}

-This paper proposes to estimate the returns-to-scale of a production set by considering the individual return of each observed firm.
-Each individual returns-to-scale is estimated from the goodness of fit approach proposed by Boussemart et al. (2019).
-The global technology is then constructed as the intersection of all the individual technologies.
-We propose an axiomatic foundation by introducing the notion of $\Lambda$-returns to scale that encompasses as a special case the standard definition of $\alpha$-returns to scale (Boussemart et al., 2009).
-Along this line it is shown that many production models involving variable, non-increasing and non-decreasing returns-to-scale appear to be special cases of models satisfying a $\Lambda$-returns to scale assumption.
+This paper proposes to estimate the returns-to-scale of production sets by considering the individual return of each observed firm through the notion of $\Lambda$-returns to scale assumption.
+Along this line, the global technology is then constructed as the intersection of all the individual technologies.
+Hence, an axiomatic foundation is proposed to present the notion of $\Lambda$-returns to scale.
+This new characterization of the returns-to-scale encompasses the definition of $\alpha$-returns to scale, as a special case as well as the standard non-increasing and non-decreasing returns-to-scale models.
+A non-parametric procedure based upon the goodness of fit approach is proposed to assess these individual returns-to-scale.
+To illustrate this notion of $\Lambda$-returns to scale assumption, an empirical illustration is provided based upon a dataset involving 63 industries constituting the whole American economy over the period 1987-2018.

 \textbf{JEL:} D24\\

 \textbf{Keywords:} Returns to Scale, Increasing Returns to Scale, Efficiency, Minimum extrapolation, Data Envelopment Analysis.